 Radical new geo for Commencal Meta AM 29

-Commencal has made the Meta even more capable
+Commencal has made its long-travel 29er even more capable with a frame redesign

 Commencal has rejigged its 29er enduro bike with some rather daring frame angles.